sungwoncho/tset/README.md

 gem install tset
 ```

+---

-OR if you are using bundler,
+*OR* if you want to use bundler,

 ```ruby
 gem 'tset', group: :development
 ```

-Run `bundle`
+Run `bundle install`.

+Append `bundle exec` when you run tset commands.

 ## Usage